CalebEverett/arloader/README.md

  Total                     5
  ```

-7. If you wanted determine whether any of your upload transactions were unsuccessful - you may end with a few that don't get confirmed if you have a large number of them - you can filter the statuses of your files by status and by number of confirmations.
+7. If you wanted to determine whether any of your upload transactions were unsuccessful - you can filter the statuses of your files by status and by number of confirmations.

 ```
 cargo run list-status "tests/fixtures/[1-5]*.png" --log-dir target/tmp/ --min-confirms 7